cancerit/cgpPindel/README.md

 ./setup.sh /some/install/location

+Please use `setup.sh` to install any other dependencies.
+Setting the environment variable `CGP_PERLLIBS` allows you to to append to `PERL5LIB` during install.
+Without this all dependancies are installed into the target area.

-Please be aware that this expects basic C compilation libraries and tools to be available, most are listed in `INSTALL`.
+Please be aware that this expects basic C compilation libraries and tools to be available.

 ---